An introduction to OS Net

 What’s next for OS Net?

-Within a short space of time, OS’ partner network has grown from five to seven, with Swift Navigation being the latest OS Net partner to join.
+Within a short space of time, OS’ partner network has grown from five to seven.
 OS also recently hosted its first OS Net Partner Working Group, in a collaborative, community-based approach to drive change, and remain at the forefront of the ever-growing positional accuracy market.

 Our partners’ increased use of OS Net has helped deliver a record-breaking revenue for OS, and ensures OS is at the cutting edge of new technology, able to deliver and evolve its positioning services.